milatabach/coms3930-module1/README.md

 ---

 #### `loop()`
-Continuously executes the main functions of the program, including displaying the title and animating the love story.
+Continuously executes the main functions of the program -  displaying the title and animating the love story.

 - **Parameters**: None
 - **Returns**: void